CaffeinatedCarter/untitled-emerald-project/README.md

 * Every time you pick up an item, you get the Pokéball as an item.
 Different balls for different rarity of items (Nugget → Great Ball, etc)
 * Cut trees and rocks smashed should not respawn on exiting area.
 Maybe should be on a timer?
 Only in the overworld and not in caves?
 * Nuzlocke/Randomizer/Challenge mode.
+* Fly point to the Berry Master's house?
+Potentially flying to routes in general?

 ## Area Ideas
 ### Expansions